w3c/wai-tutorials/source/forms/labels.html.erb.md

 <%= code_end %>
 {:/nomarkdown}

+WAI-ARIA provides an additional way to explicitly associate text on a web page with a form control, using the `aria-labelledby` attribute.
+This attribute references the `id` of an element containing text that can serve as a label for the control.
+Like other uses of ARIA, support for the use of the `aria-labelledby` attribute is still developing in user agents.

 ## Associating labels implicitly
 {:.newex}

-The most basic way to associate labels with form controls is to provide both the label and the form control within the same `<label>` element.
+Another way to associate labels with form controls is to provide both the label text and the form control within the same `<label>` element.
 In the following example, the `<input>` element of type `text` allows users to provide their first name.
 This input field is embedded inside a `<label>` element with the text "First name:", to indicate the purpose of the input field to the user:

 {::nomarkdown}
 <%= sample_start %>